jlbradley1844/jlbradley1844.github.io/_drafts/why-dating-advice-is-oh-so-horrible.md

 --------------------------------

 So most advice is bad.
 But some is good.
-But it is misapplied.
+But it might not be good for you - it can be misapplied.

 Why is that?
 And how do you avoid it?

 Let's divide the world of singles, roughly speaking, into three groups.
 The group you are in will roughly determine how successful you